 If you complete a degree or postgraduate degree, you can apply for a residency visa for an additional year.
 This year can give yourself time to find a job in Spain and a pathway to residency and citizenship.

-Our local partner has a fantastic track record in helping people get the Spanish Student Visa.
+Our Spain immigration partner has a fantastic track record in helping people get the Spanish Student Visa.
 They can assist with the full preparation, translation and submission of applications and documents.
 As the process can be complicated, we strongly recommend using a trusted local partner.
 This partnership gives you a much higher chance of succeeding with your application on your first attempt.
+Click here to book an appointment with them today.

 4. Portugal Passive Income Visa